-As a result of the increasing sophistication of ambulance services, the FDMA promotes the fostering of EMTs and the setting in place of structures for making use of them.
-The objective is a structure where at least one EMT is stationed with every ambulance team.
+As a result of the increasing sophistication of ambulance services, the FDMA is promoting the training of EMTs and the development of an operational system where the objective is to have at least one EMT stationed with every ambulance team.

 As of April 1, 2019, 725 fire departments out of 726 fire departments in Japan are making use of EMTs, and the usage rate is 99.9% (same as the previous year).
 The number of ambulance teams with EMTs came to 5,178 (an increase of 46 YoY), which corresponds to 99.3% of the 5,215 ambulance teams throughout Japan (an increase of 0.2% from the previous year), with this rising year by year.
-What is more, there were 38,388 fire departments personnel with EMT qualifications (an increase of 1,245 people YoY).
+Furthermore, there were 38,388 fire departments personnel with EMT qualifications (an increase of 1,245 people YoY).
 Of these, 27,387 had been put to use as EMTs (an increase of 806 people YoY), with this number steadily increasing year by year.
 (Fig. 2-5-8, Fig. 2-5-9)